 Expansive private floor residences were designed to be both versatile and functional, each with 3- to 4-bedrooms, 3 full baths, and a home office.
 Several residences enjoy dramatic Hudson River views.

 This open space has been designed to accommodate a perfect Tribeca city lifestyle for entertaining, relaxing and working.

 This living room design reflects a tailored “old-world” look, respecting the original features of the Spice Warehouse.
 With its high ceilings, arched windows, original brick wall and iron columns, this space is a testament of ancient time and old world elegance.

 The design choices are a combination of neutral, modern finishes such as the Oak natural matte finish floors and white walls, white shaker style kitchen cabinets, combined with a lot of texture found in the brick wall, the iron columns and the various fabrics and furniture pieces finishes used throughout the space and highlighted by a beautiful natural light brought in through a wall of arched windows.

 The layout is open and flowing to keep the feel of grandeur of the space so each piece and design finish can be admired individually.

-As soon as you enter, a comfortable Eames Lounge chair invites you in, giving her back to a solid brick wall adorned by the “cappucino” art photography piece by Francis Augustine and surrounded by flowing linen taupe window drapes and a shiny cowhide rug.
+As soon as you enter, a comfortable Eames lounge chair invites you in, giving her back to a solid brick wall adorned by the “cappuccino” art photography piece by Francis Augustine and surrounded by flowing linen taupe window drapes and a shiny cowhide rug.

 The cream linen sectional sofa takes center stage, with its sea of textures pillows, giving it character, comfort and uniqueness.
 The living room combines modern lines such as the Hans Wegner Shell chairs in walnut and black fabric with rustic elements such as this one of a kind Indonesian antique coffee table, giant iron antique wall clock and hand made jute rug which set the old world tone for an exceptional interior.